Skip to Main Content

 Make your article immediately open access via a journal/publishing platform or use a repository for self-archiving.

-We can pay article processing charges (APCs) in open access journals.
+We can pay article processing charges (APCs) in fully open access journals.

-Publish in a subscription journal and self-archive the author accepted manuscript (AAM) in the repository with a CC-BY licence
+b.
+Publish in a subscription journal and self-archive the author accepted manuscript (AAM) in the repository with a CC-BY licence and no embargo.

-• At the point of submission include the following rights retention statement in the funding acknowledgement section of the manuscript and include it with an accompanying letter or email.
-Publishers are aware of the rights retention strategy enabled by the Swansea University Research Publications Policy.
+• At the point of submission you can choose to include a retention statement in the funding acknowledgement section of the manuscript and include it with an accompanying letter or email.
+Publishers are aware of the rights retention strategy enabled by the Swansea University Research Publications Policy. if you do not include the statement you can still rely on this legal 'prior license' to enable rights retention for your paper.

 'For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.’